AlecCodes/AlecCodes/README.md

 ### Hi there 👋
 - 🌱 I’m currently learning Spring Boot.
-- 🩸 I’m working on an app for diabetics.
+- ❄️🌨 I’m working on an app for skiiers.
 - 🔭 I’m looking to contribute to the TidePool project.